Angelagiraldi/IBM_DataScienceFundamentals_withPythonandSQL_Specialization/README.md

 ### Course 4: Statistics for Data Science with Python

 -   ##### Description:
-This course will teach you how to analyze data with Python, a powerful language for data science.
-You will learn how to collect and import data, clean and wrangle data, perform exploratory data analysis (EDA), and create meaningful data visualizations.
-You will also learn how to predict future trends from data by developing linear, multiple, polynomial regression models & pipelines and learn how to evaluate them.
+This course will introduce you to the basic principles of statistical methods and procedures used for data analysis.
+You will learn how to gather data, summarize data using descriptive statistics, display and visualize data, examine relationships between variables, and conduct hypothesis tests.
+You will also learn how to use Python and Jupyter Notebooks to perform statistical analysis.

 -   ##### Folder: `4_StatisticsDataSciencePython/`